xopxe/micro_rosso_platformio/README.md

 }
 ```

-The `board_microros_transport` field specifies how the board will communicate with the agent.
+The `board_microros_transport` field in the `platformio.ini` file specifies how the board will communicate with the agent.
 This example uses the Serial transport, which is the first UART or the same USB link used to flash the board.
 You can [change the transport](https://github.com/micro-ROS/micro_ros_platformio?tab=readme-ov-file#transport-configuration).
-Each possible transport (serial, Wi-Fi, etc.) must be configured in your code in the setup() method before starting micro_rosso.
+Each possible transport (serial, Wi-Fi, etc.) must be configured in your code in the `setup()`  method before starting micro_rosso.

 ## Configuring micro_rosso

 The configuration for micro_rosso is stored in [micro_rosso_config.h](include/micro_rosso_config.h) header.
 Most variables can be manipulated from your `platformio.ini` file through build flags.
-For example, to configure a serial console to monitor the firmware you could do:
+For example, to configure a serial console to monitor the firmware, you could do:

 ```ini
 build_flags =